-More and more dads are looking for communities that support father involvement in child-rearing as they get more actively involved in taking care of their kids.
-Unfortunately, daddy-centered support groups are still hard to come by, according to fremontcounselingservices.com/.
+More and more dads are looking for communities that support father involvement in child-rearing as they get more actively involved in taking care of their kids. .

 35-year-old dad and freelance writer Brady Muir spends most of his every day playing make-believe with his 3-year-old daughter Aliyah.
 His day typically starts at 6:00 AM, when Aliyah wakes up, dons on her pink fairy costume and waits for him to do an impromptu story weaving.